3rd & Bird: Broadcast

+BBC Worldwide acquired global distribution rights to the series in March 2008.

-In 2009, BBC Worldwide sold the rights of the show to Canadian TV network Treehouse TV.
-In 2010, Disney Channel bought broadcast rights to the show and aired it on Playhouse Disney.
-Following the change of the channel name in September 2011 to Disney Junior, the program continued to air and was rolled out to foreign countries including the United States, where it aired dubbed into American English, as well.
+In 2009, Treehouse TV acquired Canadian broadcast rights.
+In 2010, Disney Channel bought US broadcast rights to the show and aired it on Disney Junior beginning in September 2011.
+The program continued to air and was rolled out to foreign countries including the United States, where it aired dubbed into American English, as well.